 - White vinegar, ¼-½ cup as needed to blend

-Combine the pork, 1 Tbsp soy sauce, and 1 Tbsp water and stir to mix well.
+Combine the pork, 1 tablespoon soy sauce, and 1 tablespoon water and stir to mix well.
 Let marinade for at least 15 minutes.

 Combine all sauce ingredients together in a small bowl.